 The vast majority of children are found with their families and are in receipt of suitable education.
-A collaborative agreement will be made between the school and the CME team on the appropriateness of removing the child from the school roll.
+A collaborative agreement will be made between the school and the CME team on the appropriateness of removing the child from the school roll, usually in the form of a Deletion Notice.
 This is essential, to safeguard against premature/illegal deletions from roll.

-Where the child/family are not found, and the risk assessment indicates no obvious safeguarding concerns, the case will remain 'open pending further enquiries' in the archive system and will be systematically uploaded to the BCC Data Warehouse to alert key partners with system access, including the Police, to notify the CME team of any information which may confirm the current whereabouts of the child.
+Where the child/family are not found, and where the three-monthly review indicates no obvious safeguarding concerns, the case will remain 'open pending further enquiries' in the archive system and will be systematically uploaded to the BCC Data Warehouse to alert key partners with system access, including the Police, to notify the CME team of any information which may confirm the current whereabouts of the child.